lantins/resque-retry/README.md

 When a job runs, the number of retry attempts is checked and incremented in Redis.
 If your job fails, the number of retry attempts is used to determine if we can requeue the job for another go.

-### PLEASE NOTE: resque-scheduler vs. sleep

-If the job is to be retried, the delay until the retry can be handled two ways:

-- resque-scheduler | If Resque responds to `enqueue_in`, the job will be scheduled to retry in `retry_delay` seconds.
-- `sleep` | If Resque does not respond to `enqueue_in`, the job will `sleep` for `retry_delay` seconds.
-This is **not** recommended as your worker will block/not process other jobs.

 ### Custom Retry